Our Impact

 Collaboration with Clinic Partners

-We collaborated with more than 30 ALS clinic partners, including Certified Treatment Centers of Excellence and Recognized Treatment Centers, to provide seamless, high-quality multidisciplinary care.
+We collaborated with more than 30 ALS clinic partners, including ALS Multidisciplinary Treatment Centers, to seamlessly provide quality care.

 Together with our clinic partners, we work to meet the needs of the ALS community and increase access to clinical trials.